...

 I’d say that most people who get divorced never actually take the time to sit down and read through their Final Decree of Divorce.
 It is up to you to make sure that you know what it says.
 Yes, I realize that by your having signed the document it is assumed and presumed that you have read every single word on every single page.
 However, we all know that would be an unrealistic expectation and assumption to make.

-You need to know what your responsibilities are under the Decree and what dates you are required to do things by.
-Ignorance of what is required of you is no defense for your failure to make a payment on time or to drop your child off at the scheduled time and location.
+You must understand your responsibilities under the Decree and the specific dates by which you are required to act.
+Ignorance of your obligations is not a valid defense for failing to make a payment on time or dropping your child off at the scheduled time and location.

 Questions about the divorce process?
 Contact the Law Office of Bryan Fagan, PLLC